sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   Views section for information on the prurpose and construction of each view.
 Descriptions of the tables are below.
   - Trip

-  This tables holds the relevant information on each trip including the origin and destination addresses, DateTime objects representing when the trip starts and ends, if the trip is a one-way trip or round trip, etc.
+  This table holds the relevant information on each trip including the origin and destination addresses, DateTime objects representing when the trip starts and ends, if the trip is a one-way trip or round trip, etc.
   - Person

+  This table holds information about each person represented in the database - including the first and last name, the email, and the automatically generated user ID of the person.
   - Client

+  The Client table is a specialization of the Person table representating the customers who are using this service.
-  - BusDrive
+  - BusDriver

+  The BusDriver table is a specialization of the Person table representing the people who drive buses for this service.
+It also includes the type of bus the person drives.
   - RallyPoint
   - Address
   - Login